Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Discussion

 \section{Discussion}

 Unblinded SSR is a popular tool to address the problem of power uncertainty caused by imprecise treatment effect assumption.
 In this paper, we have developed and evaluated unblinded SSR for single and multiple contrast tests, using different frequentist and Bayesian power approaches under rigorous false positive rate protection.
-Based on our simulation results, here are some recommendations on implementing unblinded SSR in dose ranging study.
-First, regardless of the type of power in use, it is better to conduct the interim analysis later in the mid-course, so as to accumulate more data to better re-assess the sample size.
-If we prefer not to rely on any prior information during interim decision making, we can either use the {conditional} power with treatment effect estimated from stage 1 data, or use the posterior predictive power based on non-informative prior.
-They have similar performance but the Bayesian power approach tends to increase more sample size.
-On the other hand, the frequentist conditional power evaluated at the observed effect depends on the observed effect more heavily.
-Provided that we possess relatively reliable historical information about true treatment effect, incorporating that information is usually beneficial in improving the power vs. sample size efficiency.
-When we employ a moderately informative prior, the Bayesian approach is favorable due to its resistance to wrongly specified prior.
-Practically, the target value $1-\beta$ for posterior predictive prior should not be too high to prevent the adaptive sample size increase from being inefficient.
+Given the simulation results, the following recommendations can be made.
+First, irrespective of PP or CP, late interim analysis may be more reliable for SSR.
+Next, the PP using non-informative prior and CP at observed effect perform similarly.
+Among them, CP is more variable, while PP may lead to larger sample size.
+In addition, available reliable prior information on the treatment effect is beneficial for sample size recalculation.
+When prior information is incorporated, the Bayesian approach is favorable due to its resistance to wrongly specified prior.
+Practically, the target power for Bayesian PP should not be too high to prevent the adaptive sample size increase from being inefficient.